 Ms. Thompson graduated from Washington and Lee University School of Law, where she was the Executive Editor of the Law Review and was elected to the Order of the Coif.

-- Bristol-Myers Squibb and Sanofi as counsel in the Plavix product liability litigation.
+- Bristol-Myers Squibb and Sanofi as counsel in the Plavix product liability litigation and government enforcement actions.

-- Wyeth as counsel in the diet drug product liability litigation, including obtaining summary affirmance before the Third Circuit on issues of reasonable degree of medical certainty and removal-before-service.
+- Wyeth as counsel in the diet drug product liability litigation.

 - BA, University of Virginia, 2005, with distinction